 Executive reports are one of those types of reports that might include data from several of any digital marketing tool that exists on the market.
 Any tool that can show you a money metric is one that you can potentially include in this report.

 Your agency probably has at least one in-house PPC/SEM expert, right?
 The reason for this is pretty simple: PPC and SEM ROI is far easier to quantify quickly and accurately than many other marketing methods.

 Easily quantifiable, high ROI, built-in recurring revenue… that’s why PPC really is the digital agency’s bread and butter.
 And that’s why a great PPC & SEM report template is a non-negotiable for most agencies!

 Your PPC & SEM report should probably include:

-Google AdWords, Bing Ads, DoubleClick Search, Facebook Ads, LinkedIn Ads, DoubleClick Campaign Manager, Google Analytics… although there are a myriad of tools to use for PPC/SEM, it’s important that they all be tracked and reported together.
+Google Ads, Bing Ads, DoubleClick Search, Facebook Ads, LinkedIn Ads, DoubleClick Campaign Manager, Google Analytics… although there is a myriad of tools to use for PPC/SEM, it’s important that they all be tracked and reported together.
 You – and your client – need to see your entire campaign across all channels, not just a small part of it!

 And that persuasiveness should be measured in a Display Ad report.
 Again, due to the sheer quantity of Display Advertising tools that exist on the market, and that you could potentially be using, there are a metric ton of metrics (I love puns) that you might use.